attestantio/vouch/docs/configuration.md

   # Note that the list of nodes here must be a subset of those in the attestationdata strategy.
 If not, the nodes will not have
   # been gathering the attestations to aggregate and will error when the aggregate request is made.
   aggregateattestation:
-    # style can be 'best', which obtains aggregates from all nodes and selects the best, or 'first', which uses the first returned
+    # style can be 'best', which obtains aggregates from all nodes and selects the best, 'first', which uses the first returned,
+    # or 'simple', which uses a single multiclient.
+If not specified, defaults to 'simple'.
+    # All styles respect the beacon-node-addresses configuration below, falling back to the top-level beacon-node-addresses
+    # if not set.
     style: 'best'
     # beacon-node-addresses are the addresses from which to receive aggregate attestations.
     beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']